 We have since ordered extinguishers for the kitchen, the living room (because we have a fireplace) and every bedroom.

 Fire safety is incredibly important and should not be pushed off for another time or an ‘it won’t happen to me philosophy.’

 Related: Did you read this story in Vogue by Madonna Badger, the mother who tragically lost her children and her parents in a house fire after Christmas 2011?
 It’s powerful and worth the read.

-Have you ever used a fire extinguisher before?
+Have you ever used an extinguisher for fighting fires before?
 Does your home have enough fire extinguishers in it?